jerearista/vagrant-veos/README.md

 ## Adding additional configuration to the Vagrantfile

+    # Add additional NICs to the VM:
+    #   NIC1 (Management 1) - is created in the the basebox and vagrant always uses this via DHCP to communicate with the VM.
+    #   The default ZVagrantfile template includes Ethernet1 and Ethernet2.
+Uncomment below to create additional
+    #     NICs which will be Ethernet 3-n
+    #   Using link-local addresses to satisfy the Vagrantfile config parser, only.
+    #config.vm.network "private_network", ip: "169.254.1.11", auto_config: false, virtualbox__intnet: true
+    #config.vm.network "private_network", virtualbox__intnet: "mynetwork-1", ip: "169.254.1.11", auto_config: false
+    # Create Ethernet1
+    config.vm.network "private_network", virtualbox__intnet: true, ip: "169.254.1.11", auto_config: false
+    # Create Ethernet2
+    config.vm.network "private_network", virtualbox__intnet: true, ip: "169.254.1.11", auto_config: false

     config.vm.provider “virtualbox” do |v|
       # Debugging or to see the console during ZTP
-      v.gui = true
+      #v.gui = true

       # Networking:
       #  nic1 is always Management1 which is set to dhcp in the basebox.
       #
-      # Patch Ethernet1 to an internal network
+      # Patch Ethernet1 to a particular internal network
       v.customize [“modifyvm”, :id, “--nic2”, “intnet”, “--intnet2”, “vEOS-intnet1”]
-      # Patch Ethernet2 to an internal network
+      # Patch Ethernet2 to a particular internal network
       v.customize [“modifyvm”, :id, “--nic3”, “intnet”, “--intnet3”, “vEOS-intnet2”]
     end